Capsicum annuum

 Propagation

-DifficultyEasy from seed; moderately easy from cuttings.
+DifficultyEasy from seed; moderate from cuttings.

 Maintenance & Notes